 The key is to become more intentional than ever with your content marketing efforts.
-Let’s consider how to set up your strategy for success in the new year.
+Let’s consider how to set up your strategy for success with a recession content marketing strategy that prepares you for anything.

 Before starting your recession content marketing strategy, you need to define realistic goals for your team.
 Resilient businesses are focusing on these discussions now.
 Preparation will allow you to create a solid plan to help you weather uncertainties.

 A key area to focus on is how to save on costs.
 You’ll want to consider what you spent money on this year that worked and what didn’t.
 Come up with measurable goals that you can present to your stakeholders.
-This shows where the money is going and why making it easier for you to get buy-in to meet these goals in 2023.
+This shows where the money is going and why making it easier for you to get buy-in to meet these goals.

 Understand your audience